CatalystCode/project-fortis-mono/project-fortis-pipeline/docs/production-setup.md

 ### Secure your Fortis site with TLS

+TLS is the successcor to SSL.
+The TLS protocol aims primarily to provide privacy and data integrity between two communicating computer applications.
+You can find more information about it [here](https://en.wikipedia.org/wiki/Transport_Layer_Security)

 To enable TLS and secure your Fortis site, you have two choices:

 1. Provide your own TLS certificate and private key